bmeurant/technical-docs/software-architecture/databases/index.md

     A video from IBM explaining the top five differences between SQL and NoSQL to help in making an informed decision.

 2.  **[SQL vs. NoSQL Explained (in 4 Minutes)](https://www.youtube.com/watch?v=_Ss42Vb1SU4)**
-    A concise video that clarifies the distinctions between SQL and NoSQL, covering concepts like structured data, ACID compliance, and horizontal scaling.
+    A concise video that clarifies the distinctions between SQL and NoSQL, covering concepts like structured data, [[acid|ACID]] compliance, and horizontal scaling.